-The American Food Truck craze has really taken off in South Africa, and followers now have a fab range of food vans from which to choose, serving anything from boerie rolls, burgers and bunny chows to vegan-friendly fare.
+The mobile food craze has really taken off in South Africa, and followers now have a fantastic range of food vans, tuktuks and caravans from which to choose, serving anything from boerie rolls, burgers and bunny chows to vegan-friendly fare.
 For the first time this year, Best Food Truck is also a category in the Eat Out Mercedes-Benz Best Everyday Eateries.
 You can have your say by rating and reviewing your favourites here.

 Full of Beans

 After introducing those cute three-wheeler black-and-chrome scooter dispensers five years ago, Brazilian owner Marcio Mordoh is still purveying great coffees at almost every event in town.
 Full of Beans also sells confectionery, like doughnuts with dark or white chocolate, and affogato season is coming up soon.
 Find them on Twitter @fobmobilecoffee and Instagram @fullofbeans_mobilecoffee.

 The Knickerbocker Ice Cream Company

 When you see a bakkie with a pink logo pulling a trailer with the same coloured stripes, follow it.
 Whether it’s Picnic in the Park, the Rand Airshow, the new Stables Village Market or a music festival like the Nirox Accoustics Now Concert or the FAK Music festival, these guys create their own buzz.
 The handmade, gourmet ice creams are fabulous; people love the soft serves and frozen yoghurts, dom pedros, artisanal lollies, gelato, sorbet and ice creams in flavours like pistachio, and pale ale.
 Everything is made from carefully sourced natural ingredients.
 Follow them on Twitter @KnickerbockerSA.